Dave Good 9 p.m., July 30

 A collaborative album by Vokab Kompany and Crush Effect, VKCE, was released December 18, 2012, preceded by a single and video for the song “Don’t Owe You.”
 “Ya never know what kinda music you’ll hear when you hop in my car,” says Robbie Gallo.
 “We’ve blended styles of hip-hop, electronic, soul, pop, and bits of funk, giving our friends and fans music you can drive, dance, and get fly to.”

 Says Burke, “It’s hip-hop.
 It’s electronic.
-It’s Indie.
+It’s indie.
 It’s a shout-out to the past, and a taste of the future.”

-In early 2013, a new Kia Motors commercial included their song “Back to the Past,” from a collaborative album with Crush Effect called VKCE, featuring Blake Griffin travelling to the past to visit his younger self.
+In early 2013, a new Kia Motors commercial included their song “Back to the Past,” from a collaborative album with Crush Effect called VKCE, featuring Blake Griffin traveling to the past to visit his younger self.
 That Autumn, they shot a video for “Where's My DeLorean?,” spoofing Back to the Future.
 Says the band, “This is our stab at the concept in audible form along with a video to boot as George and Marty frantically scout through the streets of San Diego in an effort to track down their DeLorean time machine.”

 They appeared at Lake Tahoe's SnowGlobe Music Festival, running December 29-31, 2013, on a bill that also included Tiesto, Kaskade, Snoop Dogg (AKA Snoop Lion), Zeds Dead, Beats Antique, Gramatik, Dillon Francis, Claude Vonstroke, and Holy Ghost!